cmaddry/CM-SDR/README.md

 3/19/2025
 ---
 I tried using WSL with all of the drivers installed by following the Linux commands on the [RTL-SDR Quickstart Guide](https://www.rtl-sdr.com/V4/).
 I learned that WSL doesn't really work with USB devices without quite a bit of work.
-I just followed the regular Windows isntallation instructions, so that I can go ahead and give it another go later.
+I just followed the regular Windows installation instructions, so that I can go ahead and give it another go later.
+BAM!
+Got it to work in SDR++ using the Windows install instructions.
+The FM signals are now in the frequency range they should be in!

 ## Gqrx
 To install gqrx, I ran the commands found [here](https://www.gqrx.dk/download/gqrx-sdr-for-the-raspberry-pi).